Skip to main content

 DNA methylation can be visualized as a dimmer switch on a gene.
 When a methyl group, a tiny chemical tag, attaches to a part of a gene, it often “dims” or silences its expression.
 This process is a normal and vital part of cellular function, ensuring that genes are active only in the correct tissues and at the appropriate times.

 Histone modification works differently.
 Your DNA is spooled around proteins called histones, much like thread around a spool.
 Modifying these histones can either tighten the spool, concealing the DNA and making it unreadable, or loosen it, exposing the DNA so its instructions can be carried out.
-Your are continuously influencing the placement of these dimmer switches and the tightness of these spools.
+Your lifestyle choices are continuously influencing the placement of these dimmer switches and the tightness of these spools.

 Epigenetic markers act as a dynamic layer of control over your static DNA, influencing how your genetic potential is expressed throughout your life.